 Earn up to 25¢/gal cash back every day!

-Base Hits and Highways: A Solo Baseball Road Trip Experience
+Base Hits and Highways: A Baseball Road Trip Experience

-Chasing baseball across state lines - that's the name of the game on this solo road trip.
+Chasing baseball across state lines - that's the name of the game on this road trip!

-Base Hits and Highways: A Solo Baseball Road Trip Experience
+Base Hits and Highways: A Baseball Road Trip Experience

 I didn't grow up a baseball fan, it just fell into place.
 I grew up in an area that was the battleground between the New York Yankees and the Boston Red Sox and if you were a baseball fan, you had to "pick a side".
 Well, not me.
 I always observed from a distance, catching a game every now and then, even if it was just a few innings on TV.
 Growing up, my cable system picked up WSBK-TV in Boston, which carried the Red Sox, and WWOR-TV out of New York City, which carried the Mets.
 I don't recall ever getting to see Yankee games.
 Nevertheless, I gradually became a New York Mets fan.
 I was drawn to that team for some reason.
 I was captivated by their history and their working-class roots.
 Fast forward to college, and I started watching again, intentionally following them during the 2006 season.
 I began attending games at Shea Stadium, and later at Citi Field, going every year with friends.
 However, since the pandemic, I have been transitioning to attending minor league baseball games.
 This year, when I had the chance to see back-to-back minor league Mets games with the Binghamton Rumble Ponies (AA level) and the Syracuse Mets (AAA level) making appearances in my region, I couldn't resist.
 Inspired by the fantastic Ballpark Review, and a great example of using sports to plan a solo road trip, the opportunity was right in front of me.
 Two baseball games back to back in two days.